sagesteppe/Spatial_Data_Science_R/README.md

 In order to use these materials please do the following:

 1) Move the folder containing this file into your current directory you use for this class.
 2) launch an R script and determine which directory you are located in.
-If neccessary change your directory to your course folder. e.g. setwd('C:\R_datsci_2022')
+If necessary change your directory to your course folder. e.g. setwd('C:\R_datsci_2022')

 Note there are two versions of these files.
 Please refer to the name of this directory to determine which you are using.